Jazzzy/VR_ButNotReally/README.md

 their books and explained in talks such as the ones given in the [cppcon](https://cppcon.org/).

-The things that have been implemented so far are the following:
+Some interesting things that have been implemented so far are the following:

--   Created a window and a vulkan instance with custom layers and extensions in a safe way.

 -   Configured the Debug Report Extension to get runtime debug information about the application.

--   Implemented visualization, processing and selection of physical devices available on the system that support vulkan.

--   Implemented visualization, processing, selection and creatiton of necesssary queues and logical devices.

 -   Implemented full custom swap chain configuration and selection.
 Targeting a triple buffer architecture.

--   Implemented loading of simple shaders and creation of shader modules for said shaders.

--   Implemented render passes and pipeline creation.

--   Implemented Framebuffers, Command Buffers (recorded) and a Command Pool.

--   Implemented semaphores for rendering synchronization.

 -   Implemented drawing and presentation functionality that allows for CPU computing while the previous frame is rendering.